refinedev/refine/documentation/docs/api-reference/antd/components/basic-views/edit.md

 ### `headerButtonProps`

-You can use the `headerButtonProps` proeprty to customize the wrapper element of the buttons at the header:
+You can use the `headerButtonProps` property to customize the wrapper element of the buttons at the header:

 ```tsx live disableScroll previewHeight=280px url=http://localhost:3000/posts/edit/2
 const { EditButton } = RefineAntd;